RiPires/DTRP_Project/README.md

 The folder "Interface" contains the files dedicated to the development of the grafical interface of the program:

   "FitModel" contains the latest/stable version of the program, that include the previously mentioned files;
   # !!!
-To launch the interface run the "main.m" script in MATLAB   !!! #
+To launch the interface run the "radiance.m" script in MATLAB   !!! #

   "dev" is a development folder, containing an old/not-stable version of the program;